What Handle Monitoring Actually Does

 Understanding why handles drop sets realistic expectations for what monitoring can deliver.
 The five real mechanisms:

 - Voluntary deletion.
 The most common cause.
 Users abandon old accounts, rebrand, or consolidate identities.
-When the original owner deletes their account, the handle re-enters the public namespace, sometimes immediately (Telegram) and sometimes after a hold period (Twitter, Twitch).
+When the original owner deletes their account, the handle re-enters the public namespace, sometimes on a fixed clock (GitHub frees deleted usernames after 90 days) and sometimes after a longer hold (Twitch holds them for at least 6 months).

 - Username change.
-When a user picks a new handle, the old one is released.
-On Telegram and Bluesky this is instant.
+When a user picks a new handle, the old one is usually released.
+On GitHub and Bluesky this is instant.
 On Twitter and Instagram, the platform may briefly hold the old name.
-On Twitch the hold is 6 months.
-On Reddit, there is no rename feature at all — this mechanism doesn’t apply.
+On Twitch the hold is at least 6 months.
+On Roblox and Snapchat, old names never return to the pool at all — this mechanism doesn’t apply.

 - Suspension and termination.
 Platforms terminate accounts that violate Terms of Service: spam, scraping, harassment, ban evasion.
 Suspended handles sometimes return to availability and sometimes don’t.
 Each platform’s policy is different and rarely public.